No Fault Codes? What do we look for to find an engine issue?

 Conclusion

 No matter what diagnostic system you have, the user needs to understand the data presented to them.
 Relying on fault codes can give you a start on diagnosing the problem, but that only works if you have a fault code!
-If you have no DTC's displayed, you have no choice but to look at data to work out which vales are incorrect, then together with the symptoms you can usually narrow down the issue fairly quickly.
+If you have no DTC's displayed, you have no choice but to look at data to work out which values are incorrect, then together with the symptoms you can usually narrow down the issue fairly quickly.

 Texa Diagnostic Software offers a wide range of other features that can help you diagnose and repair problems more efficiently.
 These include the ability to read and clear fault codes, reset service reminders, view live sensor values, control unit information, log and graph live values, and more.